-Over 68% of residential customers found it very to fairly easy to compare electricity offers, but they still thought the process is more complex than comparing and selecting other services, such as home/car/health insurances, internet and telecommunication plans, or banking services.
+Over 68% of residential customers found it very to fairly easy to compare electricity offers, but they still thought the process is more complex than comparing and selecting other services, such as home/car/health insurances, internet and telecommunication plans, or banking services.102

 Notwithstanding the NSW Government's 'the power's in your hands' campaign, awareness of government comparator websites is lower than the previous year (down by 5%).
 For instance, only one in 10 customers surveyed could recall EnergyMadeEasy.
-By comparison, NSW customers are twice as likely to recall other commercial/sponsored online price comparator sites such as iSelect, GoSwitch, Compare the Market, youcompare and Energy Watch.50
+By comparison, NSW customers are twice as likely to recall other commercial/sponsored online price comparator sites such as iSelect, GoSwitch, Compare the Market, youcompare and Energy Watch.103 through commercial comparator websites.
+In its report for GetUp!, CME notes that commercial switching sites only include offers from a subset of retailers.
+104 Nevertheless, we consider these sites can encourage customers to engage in the energy market, and can also offer substantial savings to customers that might not otherwise have switched retailer.
+As more customers use these commercial switching sites, competition between retailers on these platforms would also intensify, and we would expect the range and value of offers available to improve over time.